 On the other hand, you might be better off with renting a bike, as Berlin is very bike friendly city.
 Walking may be an option, too, if your hotel is centrally located and you don’t mind long walks.
 The city center is pretty compact with most attractions being in the 5-10 km radius.

 Our first stop after the airport was Alexanderplatz.
 I used to love spending time here, back in the days when I was doing internship in this great city.
 The place has certainly changed a lot since then and doesn’t even look like a major square anymore.
 To me, it has become way too commercialized with international shop chains everywhere.

 We spent couple of hours exploring the shops and the huge Alexa shopping mall, which has a nice food court on the 3rd floor.
 I really missed German food, especially (not so German) Döner kebab!
-Alexanderplatz is a good point for all kinds of shopping – from expensive and luxurious boutiques, like those Cape Town Boutiques, to quite affordable brands and even dollar stores.
+Alexanderplatz is a good point for all kinds of shopping – from expensive and luxurious boutiques to quite affordable brands and even dollar stores.

 As I mentioned, we had a nine year old with us this time.
 Of course, that means we had to organize something special and kid-friendly.
 Tropical Islands is a former airship hangar transformed into a huge indoor water theme park with real sand beach, water slides, palms, overnight villas and fantastic atmosphere.
-It seemed like a great idea and a perfect place, because it is weather independent (indoor) attraction.
+It seemed like a great idea and a perfect place, because it is weather independent (indoor) attraction, especially during winter months.
 We booked our tickets online in advance for 36€/adult.